Pastuszka/SpectralClusteringSAS/README.md

 [![Apache license](https://img.shields.io/badge/License-Apache-blue.svg)](https://github.com/Pastuszka/SpectralClusteringSAS/blob/main/LICENSE)

 # SpectralClusteringSAS
-Implementation of spectral clustering for SAS EM and more
+Implementation of spectral clustering for SAS Enterprise Miner and more.

+## Instalation of IML package

-to install the package use within proc iml:
+To install the package use within proc iml:
 ```
 package install 'path to spectralClust.zip';
 ```
-load the package with:
+Load the package with:
 ```
 package load spectralClust;
 ```

 ## Installation guide for SAS Enterprise Miner

+You must have IML package spectralClust installed for the SAS EM Spectral clustering node to work properly.

 1. Clone this repository or download it as ZIP and place it in location on your disk available for SAS.